pip/Octology/README.md

 "Perl 5 was a machine-shop for making other tools." -LarryWall `d8=J6K` TPCiP interview.
 I'd like Octology to be regarded similarly for game-tools.

-Please watch the [5-and-a-half minute video](https://YouTu.be/Oul8KrS7TQk) which is what I presented as a Lightning-Talk during the-Perl-Conference-in-the-Cloud on June 24th, 2020 (`d8=K6O`).
-Hopefully I will be giving another talk at the 2021 Perl/Raku Conference (`d8=L69`);
+Please watch my [6-minute Lightning-Talk](https://YouTu.be/Oul8KrS7TQk) which I presented during the-Perl-Conference-in-the-Cloud on June 24th, 2020 (`d8=K6O`)
+ then my [21-minute Black-Jack Tech-Talk](https://YouTu.be/FgS6IXq-xVE) from this Year, at: the-Perl/Raku-Conference-in-the-Cloud on June  9th, 2021 (`d8=L69`);

 <!-- even though of course originally above command && below screen shot lists were each Top8, they're now more focused on just most public Top6 or 4 -->
 ## Current Top Screen Shots